Two-Dimensional Deep ReLU CNN Approximation for Korobov Functions: A Constructive Approach: Preliminaries

-where $q$ is the conjugate exponent to $p$.
+where $q$ denotes the conjugate exponent of $p$, and $\operatorname{supp}(\phi_{\bm{l},\bm{i}})$ denotes the support of $\phi_{\bm{l},\bm{i}}$.
 Since the sum in (\ref{eq:rep4kov}) is infinite, an important challenge is determining how to truncate it to achieve an approximation of $f$.
 For any $n\in\mathbb{N}$, sparse grids provide the following truncated approximation of $f$,

 for which the approximation error satisfies